5.6.3 Volunteers

 offer?

-It depends.
+Probably not.
 Although it is best to have construction-related work done by hired licensed professionals, the parish could accept the offer by the parishioners only if the work is performed under the supervision of a licensed contractor to guarantee proper execution of the work and insurance coverage.
-Preferably, the contractor should not be a volunteer.
+The contractor should not be a volunteer.

 Work on archdiocesan properties by volunteers is discouraged because of the risk

-of injury and the liability exposure.
+of injury, the liability exposure and the lack of warranty.
 Medical costs in the event of

 injury to a volunteer can well offset or even exceed the cost of paying a